Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

 The page concludes with a footer-element, with links to social media (only main-page, not company-specific), a link to the contact-page (for devices over size "large and above" (specifically dimensions ≥992px).

 ### Navbar:
+Responsive navbar for easy navigation from page to page without having to go back.
+Dropdown-menu for the 4 main design-areas, and also sub-dropdown.menus down to each collection, for fast and efficient moving, if you know where you want to go aldready.
+Also includes a link to the Home-page in the "logo" (Brand-name) on the left of the nav-bar.

 ### About Us:
+Backgroundinfo.
+No special features.